burythehammer/hearthwiz/README.md

 # hearthWiz

-A light website for tracking and managing Hearthstone card collections, written in Ruby &amp; Rails.
+A light website for tracking and managing Hearthstone card collections, written in Ruby on Rails.

 A personal project intended to be deployed on my own website.